 by Pat O’Neal

-In the late 1970s, when I was about 18 years old, I had some extra money and wanted to buy some new tires and wheels that would really stand out.
+In the late 1970s, when I was about 18 years old, I had some extra money and wanted to buy new tires and wheels that would really stand out.
 The fashion at the time was wide tires with raised, white-letter sidewalls.
 I desperately wanted those!
-But my car was a very small imported economy car with only 12-inch diameter wheels.
+But my car was a very small imported economy car with 12-inch diameter wheels.
 The smallest size custom wheel available was 13 inches, but I was sure I could fit 13-inch wheels and tires on my car.

 At a local tire shop, I explained to the salesman what I was looking for.
 Rather than tell me why I shouldn’t try to do what I intended, he showed me a set of chrome rims that he had — and I loved them!
 Then he brought out a set of tires that were exactly what I was looking for.

 I’m sure he knew they wouldn’t fit my car, but went through the motions anyway just to please me.
 He even had the tires mounted and balanced on the new wheels and installed them on my car.
 They looked fantastic!
 But as soon as I began driving through the parking lot, my heart sank; the tires were so big, they rubbed the insides of my fenders if I turned even slightly.

 I parked and went back in the store.
 I told the salesman that I thought I knew where to get another set of wheels with a different “offset” that might give these tires enough clearance.
 But my old tires had already been thrown away and I couldn’t drive on the new ones.
 To my astonishment, he offered me HIS CAR to drive to another store to buy someone else’s wheels!